CarsonZhang121/BDH_Project/training_model/outputData/ModelOutput.md

-# Model learning curve
-# Trained model weights
+This folder is used to store model learning curves and trained model weights